davidusb-geek/emhass-add-on/emhass/Test.md

 *Make sure the version you select matches one of the tagged images in https://github.com/davidusb-geek/emhass/pkgs/container/emhass*

 ### Change the EMHASS Docker image repository
 If you would like to test your own forked version of EMHASS, the container repository can be changed to match your forked repository.
 The steps to accomplish this include:
+ _(building your own EMHASS image)_

 1) If not already, enable the Github Actions in your EMHASS fork
     - Head to the actions tag on your github fork (E.g. https://github.com/YOURUSERNAME/emhass/actions)